cloudbees-days/cloudbees-field-workshops/docs/core/core-1.md

 # Core Workshop Setup Review

-While your Team Master is restarting, let's explore what the `workshop-setup` Pipeline job did:
+While your Team Master is restarting, let's explore the results of the `workshop-setup` Pipeline:

 .no-bullet[
 * In the GitHub Organization that you created for this workshop you will notice that you now have 5 repositories.
 The following repositories were [forked](https://guides.github.com/activities/forking/) from the [CloudBees Days GitHub Organization](https://github.com/cloudbees-days) by the `workshop-setup` job you just ran on your Team Master: